SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 Similarly, models of structure described in ~\Cref{sec:structure B} also require supervised fine-tuning, which is essential for enhancing its performance on specific tasks.

 It is worth noting that supervised fine-tuning is also frequently used as a wake-up method for large language models.
-When modality alignment is completed, large language models might experience a certain degree of dormancy~\cite{tang2023salmonn}.
+When modality alignment is completed, large language models might experience a certain degree of dormancy ([SALMONN](../../Models/SpokenDialogue/2023.10.20_SALMONN.md)[^16]).
 Researchers use audio-based dialogue wake-up fine-tuning to reactivate large language models.

 ### 5.3.Reinforcement Learning (RL)

-Reinforcement learning (RL) is a commonly used method in the training of large language models, especially in the field of large language model safety alignment~\cite{ji2023ai}.
+Reinforcement learning (RL) is a commonly used method in the training of large language models, especially in the field of large language model safety alignment~\cite{ji2023ai}[^43].
 Unlike other training strategies, reinforcement learning ensures that the LLM optimizes in the desired direction while maintaining diversity in its outputs.
-In order to maintain and enhance cross-task integration capabilities of large language models under the Speech LLM paradigm, reinforcement learning is an effective training strategy that is worth further exploration~\cite{chen2024enhancing,tian2024preference}.
+In order to maintain and enhance cross-task integration capabilities of large language models under the Speech LLM paradigm, reinforcement learning is an effective training strategy that is worth further exploration~\cite{chen2024enhancing,tian2024preference}[^44] [^45].
 However, it has not been widely used in Speech LLMs.

 Reinforcement learning is a framework where an agent interacts with an environment to maximize cumulative rewards over time.